Advanced treatment for pelvic pain and benign gynecological disorders

 When appropriate, we use robotic gynecologic surgery to assist in delicate areas requiring extreme precision.

-Working collaboratively with female pelvic medicine and reconstructive surgeons, sexual health counselors, pelvic floor therapists and supporting consultants, we also treat women with sexual dysfunction and pelvic floor disorders, including urinary and fecal incontinence.
+Working collaboratively with female pelvic medicine and reconstructive surgeons, sexual health counselors, pelvic floor therapists, the Advanced Gynecology program and supporting consultants, we also treat women with sexual dysfunction and pelvic floor disorders, including urinary and fecal incontinence.